gregcox7/StatLabs/docs/01-exploring.md

 While this table contains all the information we need to test this hypothesis, it is hard to read because there were different numbers of male and female passengers.
 What we want to know is whether a greater *proportion* of female passengers survived, compared to the *proportion* of male passengers who survived.

-As we've seen, we find proportions by taking a count and dividing by a sum of counts.
+We find proportions by taking a count and dividing by a sum of counts.
 Specifically, if we have some group "A" and want to find the proportion of the elements in group "A" that have some characteristic "B", we find

 $$
 \text{Proportion of A that are B} = \frac{\text{Number of A that are B}}{\text{Total number of A's}}